Constraints on dark matter annihilation from the FAST observation of the Coma Berenices dwarf galaxy: Introduction

-Electrons and positrons, produced by DM annihilation, would lose their energies mainly by Inverse Compton Scattering (ICS) and synchrotron radiation, and generate fluxes peaked in X-rays and radio wavelength respectively, with some variation determined by the DM mass and the astrophysical environment.
-For DM heavy enough to generate electrons, the synchrotron emission could fall within the detectable range of current or future radio telescopes \cite{Colafrancesco:2006he,Spekkens:2013ik,Natarajan:2013dsa,Natarajan:2015hma, Colafrancesco:2014coa,Beck:2015rna,Regis:2017oet,Kar:2019hnj,Vollmann:2019boa, Bhattacharjee:2019jce, Bhattacharjee:2020phk, Kar:2020coz, Chen:2021rea, Regis:2021glv,Basu:2021zfg}.
-Considering the DM annihilation scenario for the GCE, all the $b\bar{b}$, $\tau\bar{\tau}$, and $\mu\bar{\mu}$ final states could also generate electrons and positrons, other than $\gamma$-ray emissions.
+Electrons and positrons, produced by DM annihilation, can lose their energies by Inverse Compton Scattering (ICS) and synchrotron radiation, which generate fluxes in X-rays and radio wavelength respectively, with detailed variation determined by the DM mass and the astrophysical environment.
+If DM is heavy enough to produce electrons, the synchrotron emission can fall into the detectable range of current or future radio telescopes \cite{Colafrancesco:2006he,Spekkens:2013ik,Natarajan:2013dsa,Natarajan:2015hma, Colafrancesco:2014coa,Beck:2015rna,Regis:2017oet,Kar:2019hnj,Vollmann:2019boa, Bhattacharjee:2019jce, Bhattacharjee:2020phk, Kar:2020coz, Chen:2021rea, Regis:2021glv,Basu:2021zfg}.
+Considering the DM annihilation scenario for the GCE, all the $b\bar{b}$, $\tau^{+}\tau^{-}$, and $\mu^{+}\mu^{-}$ final states could also generate electrons and positrons, other than $\gamma$-ray emissions.
 Thus it is possible to search for associated synchrotron emissions from these charged particles and test the DM interpretation.
-Furthermore, although it is very difficult to probe DM annihilation through muons decays into $\gamma$-rays, decaying muon can produce an abundance of relativistic electrons, whose emissions may instead be detectable via radio observations.
+Furthermore, although it is very difficult to probe DM annihilation through muon decays into $\gamma$-rays, decaying muon can produce an abundance of relativistic electrons, whose emissions may instead be detectable via radio observations.

-In this work, we perform the DM indirect search with the Five-hundred-meter Aperture Spherical radio Telescope (FAST).
+In this work, we perform the DM indirect search with the Five-hundred-meter Aperture Spherical radio Telescope.
 The telescope is the largest filled-aperture, single-dish, radio antenna in the world, with a very high sensitivity~\cite{Jiang:2019rnj,2020RAA....20...64J}, and its 19-beam receiver covers the frequency range of 1-1.50 GHz \cite{Nan:2011um,2020RAA....20...64J, 2020Innov...100053Q}.
-FAST locates at geographic latitude of $25^{\circ}29'10''$ and its observable maximum zenith angle is $40^{\circ}$, covering a large portion of the sky but without the GC region.
-Thus instead of the GC, we choose the Coma Berenices dwarf galaxy as our target to constrain the WIMPs in this paper, considering it location on the sky and its proximity.
+FAST is located at the geographic latitude of $25^{\circ}29'10''$ and its observable maximum zenith angle is $40^{\circ}$, covering a large portion of the sky but without the GC region.
+Thus instead of the GC, we choose the Coma Berenices dwarf galaxy as our target to constrain the WIMPs in this paper, considering its location on the sky and its proximity.